What Does a Personal Injury Lawyer Do?

 (To answer your question, the statute of limitations imposes time limits for when a lawsuit must be filed.
 Comparative negligence rules determine whether a person can sue if he was partially to blame for the accident and how much he can recover.)

 A personal injury attorney can walk a client through the system with the finesse of a professional tour guide.
+They help you understand complicated legal procedures, interpret medical and insurance jargon, and get through the maze of paperwork required in personal injury cases.

 However, if the insurance company denies the claim, it's possible that the only way for the victim to recover is by going through a full civil trial.